jhole89/simple-CRUD-app/README.md

 # simple-CRUD-app
-An example of a simple CRUD microservice
+An example of a simple CRUD microservice in Python

 ## Getting Started